 The Wauseon Wastewater Treatment Plan began operations on February 27, 1989.
-Construction of the facility began in October of 1987.
 Completion of the project culminates nearly a decade of efforts devoted to preliminary planning.
 Today the City is operating a 1.5 million gallon per day advanced secondary water reclamation treatment plant.

-The treatment plan site covers approximately 11 plus acres of land on the east edge of the City's corporate limits, north of Leggett Street.
-The site has sufficient space to permit a future expansion of the plan to a peek flow of 4.4 MDG.
+The treatment plant site covers more than 11 acres of land on the east edge of the City's corporate limits, north of Leggett Street.
+The site has sufficient space to permit a future expansion of the plant to a peak flow of 4.4 MDG.

 The sanitary sewer system of the City of Wauseon is a partially combined collection system, receiving both storm water and sanitary flows.
 The wastewater from this system is conveyed to the wastewater treatment plant from the north end and from the south end of the system combining together at the head of the treatment plant and discharge into the screw pump influent well at the Influent Structure.
 At this point the water is lifted by the screw pumps to a height sufficient to allow gravity flow through the primary treatment components.

 Primary treatment is accomplished by a mechanical raw screen, an aerated grit removal tank and two parallel circular settling tanks.
-This treatment phase removes settleable solids, grit, sand, and floating materials.
-The settled sludge from the primary tanks is pumped thorugh the Sludge Pumping and Blower Building to the Primary Digester.
+This treatment phase removes settle-able solids, grit, sand, and floating materials.
+The settled sludge from the primary tanks is pumped through the Sludge Pumping and Blower Building to the Primary Digester.

-The water sludge is pumped to the primary clarifiers where it is co settled with the raw sludge then removed to the anaerobic Primary Digester.
-There it is stabilized to a non offensive, useful end product.
-Wauseon's digested sludge is rich in nutrients and is currently land applied on approved farm sites as a fertilizer supplement.
+The waste sludge is pumped to the primary clarifiers where it is co settled with the raw sludge then removed to the anaerobic Primary Digester.
+There it is stabilized to a non-offensive end product.
+The sludge then runs through a dewatering press before it goes into a dumpster and is hauled to the landfill for disposal.